 - Camp Little Lemhi: Only one vehicle will be permitted in each campsite at check-in.
-Please consolidate gear before arrival. - No vehicles are allowed Monday afternoon to Friday afternoon (trailers can remain in campsites). - Island Park: Only one vehicle will be permitted in each campsite at check-in.
+Please consolidate gear before arrival. - No vehicles are allowed Monday afternoon to Friday afternoon (trailers can remain in campsites). - Treasure Mountain: Vehicles are not permitted in campsites. - Troops should be prepared to carry all of their gear, using the provided carts or bring your own cart. - Island Park: Only one vehicle will be permitted in each campsite at check-in.
 Please consolidate gear before arrival.
 No vehicles are allowed Monday afternoon to Friday afternoon (trailers can remain near campsites).